ManuelaRosina/Advent_of_Code_2021/README.md

 ### My solution:
 I add a function fold that chooses the right fold function based on the instruction (x or y fold).
 Then I loop over all functions to get the final paper.
 Because the code was not readable in the numpy matrix with zeros and ones I added a pretty print function to print a string instead.

+## Day 14: Extended Polymerization

+### Part 1 Problem:
+The input is a starting string together with a list of rules.
+Each rules gives a letter pair and a letter that is inserted between the letters.
+Each step all pairs are extended according to the rules at the same time.
+Pairs are overlapping.
+We need to find the letter with the highest count and that with the lowest count after 10 iterations and substract those frequencies.

+### My solution:
+I decided on a DFS approach where the starting string is divided in pairs.
+For each pair the fitting rule is applied and the function is called on the two resulting pairs.

+### Part 2 Problem:
+Now we need to do the same for 40 iterations.

+### My solution:
+As the recursive approach takes to long and the string grows exponentially we need a different solution.
+As applying each rule results in two new pairs we can represent the rules as a directed graph and thus as a matrix.
+This represents the change after one step.
+Multiplying this matrix with itself results in the change after two steps and so on.
+So we can calculate the matrix to the power of steps to have the final configuration after 40 steps.
+To get the counts of the starting string we can transform the strating string in a vector and multiply it with the matrix to get the frequencies of each pair.
+To count the letter frequencies we count the first letter of each pair and ad one for the last letter of the starting string.